softlayer/softlayer-python/README.md

 #### Conversion error

-* Problem: Getting **Conversion error: There was an error converting *file_name.md*"**.
-* Cause: A HTML tag is not closed.
+If you're getting a **Conversion error: There was an error converting *file_name.md*"** error, this mean a HTML tag is not closed.
+To fix this, close all HTML tags.

-* Solution: Close all HTML tags.
-Run `grunt test` to help find the open tag.
+> Tip: Run `grunt test` to help find the open tag.

 #### Liquid Exception: Cannot find /bin/sh

-* Problem: Getting **Liquid Exception: Cannot find /bin/sh**.
-* Cause: A buggy version of `pygments.rb`.
-* Solution: Default to `pygments.rb` version 0.5.0.
+If you're getting a **Liquid Exception: Cannot find /bin/sh**, this means you have a buggy version of `pygments.rb`.
+A workaround is to use `pygments.rb` version 0.5.0.
 This means you'll have to uninstall newer versions as well.
-Run the following commands.
+To do this, run the following commands.

   ~~~sh
   $ gem uninstall pygments.rb --version "=0.5.4"